lessleyH/Astro1_Moon/README.md

 - Walk through of the history of our moon

 ## How to play our game:
-+ Download zip file from this repository
++ Download the zip file names `Download_Game.zip` from this repository:
-+ Open your terminal and run the following comands:
-> $ python3 -m pip install -U pygame --user

-> $ python3 main.py
++ Open the zip and click on the fail named `main` twice and the game should open :)
++ The file does take a while to load...Please be patient

 ## User Stories
 The following functionality is **completed**:
 + [X] Start Screen
 + [X] Giant Impact Hypothesis